hslam/handler/README.md

 ### Authors
-mux-x was written by Mort Huang.
+handler was written by Mort Huang.